jackjackandrews/MiniBoxDCDC/docs/doxygen_README.md

     * `timer` is the DCDCUsbLib API refresh rate in **seconds** - ie. how often it refreses the data returned by the `GetXXX()` functions.

     * `timeout` is the time in seconds that should carry on trying to detect a device for, if it doesn't detect one at first.

-Documentation of available functions is provided within the class itself.

 **Note:** If the module is executed by itself (ie. as \_\_main\_\_), it will run a small test program which establishes connection with a DCDC-USB-200 and prints out its Windows device path and firmware version.